AbnormalPoof/FunkerSelector/docs/Funker Selector JSON Character Format.md

 As of v1.2.0, a new JSON format has been introduced in Funker Selector.
 This deprecates the old charSelectList.txt method and allows for a bit more flexibility when adding characters!
-The mod queries `data/funkerSelector/` at runtime and parses the JSON files in there, then takes the variables and passes it through the `CharacterMenu` SubState to set up the Character.
+The mod queries `data/funkerSelector/` at runtime and parses the JSON files in there, then takes the variables and passes it through the `CharacterSelectSubState` SubState to set up the Character.

 ### Example